- 6 nights' accommodation at select hotels

 - Tour the still-active Portuguese Synagogue, once one of the largest synagogues in Europe and a symbol of the glory of the Sephardi Jewish community in Holland.

 - (Time permitting) Visit the Dutch Resistance Museum to learn about the German Occupation and Nazi rule in the Netherlands during World War II (1940-1945).

 - Proceed to the National Holocaust Museum.
 This building, once a teachers' training college, was used by resistance workers during the war to smuggle some 600 children out of captivity and get them to relatively safe hiding places.
 A guided visit to this historic site hosting a temporary exhibition will help us gain a better understanding of the local story that took place here during the Holocaust.
 It is a story of exclusion, of persecution, and murder, but also of rescues, survival, solidarity, and heroes.

-- Cross the street to the Hollandsche Schouwburg (Dutch Theater); in 1941 the Nazi occupiers condemned this as a “Jewish” theatre and used it as a deportation center during the Holocaust.
-Today it is a museum and memorial to the victims of the Nazi era ending with a memorial service.
+- Cross the street to the Hollandsche Schouwburg (Dutch Theater); in 1941 the Nazi occupiers condemned this as a “Jewish” theater and used it as a deportation center during the Holocaust.
+Today it is a museum and memorial to the victims of the Nazi era.
+Our visit will end with a memorial service.

 - Visit and dialogue with leaders of the Liberal Jewish Community of Amsterdam, the progressive Jewish congregation of Amsterdam founded in 1931 (pending confirmation).

 - Return to the hotel.

 Overnight: Pulitzer, Amsterdam

 - 6:45 a.m.
 Check out of the hotel and transfer to Amsterdam airport.

 - 9:20 a.m.
 Depart from Amsterdam on KLM #1993 to Krakow.